marigold-dev/tzstamp/README.md

     npm install

+Before you can deploy a contract or upload a Merkle root, you'll need to [download a faucet key](https://faucet.tzalpha.net/) for the Tezos testnet.

+You're now ready to use the utility.

 ## Basic Use

 ### Deploying a smart contract

 TzStamp has a variety of possible backend smart contracts.
-However upgrades in the TzStamp proof protocol currently mean there's no upside to using any available contract besides 'deadsimple', which accepts the bytes of a hash without storing it.
-Previous contracts 'simple' and 'expensive' stored hashes in various ways, but are no longer necessary for a long lived TzStamp proof.
+However upgrades in the TzStamp proof protocol currently mean there's no upside to using any available contract besides 'noop', which accepts the bytes of a hash without storing it.
+TzStamp's proof protocol lets it avoid having to store the Merkle root on chain.
+Instead the TzStamp server constructs a long lived proof by showing the hash of this operation must be part of its parent block.

-To deploy the 'deadsimple' contract run:
+Once [you have the faucet key](https://faucet.tzalpha.net/) you can deploy the 'noop' contract by running:

-    ./index.js deploy deadsimple --faucet tz1abAjdogmGma8EuSDE8xNbwfEtGAKMSrd4.json --node https://testnet-tezos.giganode.io
+    ./index.js deploy noop --faucet tz1abAjdogmGma8EuSDE8xNbwfEtGAKMSrd4.json --node https://testnet-tezos.giganode.io

 [Use a chainviewer](https://better-call.dev/) to verify you've originated the contract.